-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X100S offers a substantially higher resolution than the one in the X-Pro1 (2360k vs 1440k dots).
-The following table reports on some other key feature differences and similarities of the Fujifilm X100S, the Fujifilm X-Pro1, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Fujifilm X100S and Fujifilm X-Pro1 along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X100S (⇒ rgt)||2360||no||2.8||460||fixed||no||4000||6.0||9||no|

 |Canon G1 X (⇒ lft | rgt)||optical||no||3.0||922||Swivel||no||4000||1.9||7||YES|